tulilirockz/nuspawn/README.md

 We aim to make this as self-contained with as few dependencies as possible, using just the [nushell](https://nushell.sh) and few binaries like [machinectl](https://www.freedesktop.org/software/systemd/man/latest/machinectl.html), [gpg](https://www.gnupg.org/) and GNU tar (optionally).

+## Version Requirements

+This project, as of release 0.7.5, requires nushell 0.93 and systemd v256 to work properly due to utility functions and unprivileged systemd-nspawn containers, it will work fine on other versions, but youll need to confirm every time you run your container

 ## Usage

 ### Initializing your first container